John Slangen chose relatively late for music. At the age of 17, he took regular piano lessons.

 In 2015, he acts out all its functions at the Maastricht Academy of Music (retired).

-Slangen, who enterered in public as a composer in 1980, composed until this moment more than hundred works, in particular chamber music and solo pieces, as well as pieces for orchestra and an opera.
+Slangen, who entered in public as a composer in 1980, composed until this moment more than hundred (about 140) works, in particular chamber music and solo pieces, as well as pieces for orchestra and two operas.